gauggelb/Officebarista/hardware/README.md

            		a=str(uid[0])+' '+str(uid[1])+' '+str(uid[2])+' '+str(uid[3])+' '+str(uid[4])
            		print(a)
 ```

-After that we will load the code in the payload an send it to the backend
+and send it to the cloud via http.
 ```
 	payload2 ={'rfid' :a}
             	req = urllib2.Request(url)